Privacy Policy — Pitch Like This

 7 — Security practices

-- Row Level Security (RLS) on Supabase tables with least-privilege access.
+- Row Level Security (RLS) on Supabase tables with least-privilege access where applicable.

 - Role-based access control is implemented for data access and governed under the Internal Database Querying Rules.

-- Sensitive RPC endpoints are not publicly accessible; explicit application-authenticated routes only.
+- Sensitive operational schemas are not publicly accessible; broad access for

 - Data in transit is encrypted using TLS 1.3.